Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: General setting

 where $Q$ is a smooth function on $M$, playing the role of a potential.
 Here $x_{u}$ denotes the solution of \eqref{eq:controlsyst} associated with $u$. \begin{definition} For $x_0,x_1\in M$ and $T>0$, we define the \emph{value function}

 \end{definition}

-The assumption (H1) implies, by Krener's theorem (see \cite[Theorem 3.10]{notejak} or \cite[Chapter 3]{Book:Jurdjevic}), that the attainable set in time $T>0$ from a fixed point $x_{0}\in M$, that is the set has non empty interior for all $T>0$.
+The assumption (H1) implies, by Krener's theorem (see \cite[Theorem 3.10]{notejak} or \cite[Chapter 3]{Book:Jurdjevic}), that the attainable set in time $T>0$ from a fixed point $x_{0}\in M$, that is the set has non-empty interior for all $T>0$.
 This is a necessary assumption to the existence of ample geodesics.

 Important examples of affine control problems are sub-Riemannian structures.
-These are a triple $(M,\distr,g)$, where $M$ is a smooth manifold, $\distr$ is a smooth, completely non-integrable vector sub-bundle of $TM$ and $g$ is a smooth inner product on $\distr$.
+These are triples $(M,\distr,g)$, where $M$ is a smooth manifold, $\distr$ is a smooth, completely non-integrable vector sub-bundle of $TM$ and $g$ is a smooth inner product on $\distr$.
 In our context, these are included in the case $X_{0}=0$ and $Q=0$.
 The value function in this case coincides with (one half of the square of) the sub-Riemannian distance, i.e., the infimum of the length of absolutely continuous admissible curves joining two points.
 In this case the assumption (H1) on $\distr$ implies, by the Rashevskii-Chow theorem, that the sub-Riemannian distance is finite on $M$.
 Moreover the metric topology coincides with the one of $M$.
 A more detailed introduction on sub-Riemannian geometry can be found in \cite{nostrolibro,montgomerybook}.

 For an affine optimal control system, the associated Hamiltonian is defined as follows \bqn H(p,x)=\frac{1}{2}\sum_{i=1}^{k} \la p, X_{i}(x)\ra^{2}+\la p,X_0(x)\ra+\frac{1}{2}Q(x),\qquad (p,x)\in T^{*}M. \eqn Hamilton's equations are written as follows